kdan80/playground/README.md

 # playground
 Make it.
 Break it.
 Repeat

-A test repo where I can quickly play around with new tech.
+A dummy repo where I can check out new tech.